jlianyz/third-project/README.md

 * requirements.txt file

 To deploy the page locally:
-1. Go to the github [link](https://github.com/jlianyz/second-project)
+1. Go to the github [link](https://github.com/jlianyz/third-project)
 2. Click on the Clone/download button and copy the URL
-3. Change the working directory in your local IDE’s Git Bash to the location where you want to store the cloned directory
-4. Type "git clone https://github.com/username/repository" in the CDL
+3. Set up a database with similar collections in MongoDB
+4. Set up your own MONGI URI key
+4. 6.
+To run the application locally, type `python3 app.py` in bash
 ***
 ### Credits
 **Images**